The Comedy Club Contest - February 2021 Entry

 The Moral of the Stories

 Remember to treat your animals with the respect they deserve.
 Life without animals would be truly boring.
 We need to express our love to them by doing little things that will make them happy.
-It certainly doesn't take much to do that; they just need to be shown love.
-I'll just bet that you're life will be more productive by doing just that.
+It certainly doesn't take much to do that; they just need to be shown, love.
+I'll just bet that your life will be more productive by doing just that.

 Written by Anna Marie Carlson